The Coromandel scallop fishery has been fully closed to commercial and recreational fishing to allow it to recover.

 - The Total Allowable Catch (TAC) has been reduced from 19 to 11 tonnes.

 - Commercial and recreational allowances have been set at zero, and the allowance for customary Māori fishing has been retained at 10 tonnes.
+In addition, there is a one tonne nominal allocation for other sources of mortality.

 More information, including the Minister’s decision letter